-Students may need to book classes at different times or in different formats, for example, switching from an in-person class on Tuesday nights to online classes on Saturday mornings.
-While any rescheduling must be agreed with the tutor at least 24 hours before the booked class, being able to adapt to the needs of students whenever possible will help tutors get more lessons.
-Whether you're a full-time professor looking to supplement your current income, a third-year college student hoping to fund your Costa coffee addiction, or looking to become a full-time tutor, private tutoring is a very lucrative business to get into.
-However, many tutors find that both they and the student get more out of the lessons when they are in person.
+For those looking for more specialized tutoring, we offer Spires online mathematics analysis and approaches tutors who are highly experienced and knowledgeable in their field.
+We will also ask for copies of two or three forms of personal identification.
+Students may need to book classes at different times or in different formats, so it's important for tutors to be flexible and adaptable to their needs.
+Whether you're a full-time professor looking to supplement your income, a college student hoping to fund your coffee addiction, or looking to become a full-time tutor, private tutoring can be very lucrative.
+Many tutors find that both they and the student get more out of the lessons when they are in person.

 Essentially, being a private tutor is largely about cultivating strong relationships with students that are based on respect, trust, and mutual understanding.
 While classroom teaching certainly has its advantages, with no regulations to follow or obstacles to overcome, private tutors can work alongside their students to design the perfect learning plan that works for both of them.
-Alex is still a tutor every week, he writes for the Huffington Post and has appeared on the BBC and ITV to discuss educational issues.
+Alex is still a tutor every week; he writes for the Huffington Post and has appeared on the BBC and ITV to discuss educational issues.